Common Spaces: a new chapter for TEH to face today's challenges together

 We aim to create a space where grassroots, non-governmental cultural organisations in Europe and beyond can come together to share, support, and collaborate.
 Building on the work we’ve already started, this means strengthening international connections through dialogue, artistic exchange and sharing skills and knowledge.

-We’re focusing on regions that need solidarity the most — Ukraine, the South Caucasus, Central Asia and MENA countries — by forming working groups through TEH East and Mediterranean Hubs.
-Together, we’ll build partnerships that foster creativity, cooperation, and shared purpose across borders.
+We’re focusing on regions that need solidarity the most by forming working groups through TEH geographical and thematical Hubs whilst activating advocacy actions when needed.
+Together, we’ll build partnerships that foster creativity, cooperation, and encouraging pluralism across borders.

 We want cultural spaces to lead the way in making cities greener, fairer, and more sustainable.
 This starts by equipping cultural workers with the knowledge and skills to launch community-led, low-cost and accessible green initiatives, whether it’s retrofitting heritage buildings or rethinking how we use public spaces.

 We’ll also push policymakers to adopt flexible regulations that support these grassroots efforts and advocate for better public investment in energy transitions for cultural and heritage buildings.
-Culture has a huge role to play in tackling the climate crisis, and we’re ready to lead by example.
+Culture plays a vital role in addressing the climate crisis, and we're committed to showcasing the best practices and real-world examples that inspire action across our network.

 Cultural organisations are the beating heart of democratic participation, youth engagement, and social innovation.
 Through this project, we’ll gather and share the tools, methods and resources cultural spaces need to strengthen their role in society.